Scheme rules for the Oil Firing Technicians (OFTEC) Certification Scheme

 Individuals have the right of appeal against any of the following: the results of a complaint investigation; a decision not to issue a certificate; or a decision to withdraw a certificate.

 The initial appeal must be made within 15 days of notification of a decision.
-BPEC Certification Ltd will thoroughly investigate any appeal and make a decision on the appeal within a reasonable time period (usually one month), and submit the findings of the investigation to the appellant.
+BPEC Certification Ltd will thoroughly investigate any appeal and make a decision on the appeal within a reasonable time period (usually 30 working days) and submit the findings of the investigation to the appellant.
 If the appellant wishes to appeal against this decision, they must notify BPEC Certification Ltd within 7 days of notification of the decision.
-An appeals panel will then be convened and its constitution will be communicated to the individual.
+An independent Appeals Committee will then be convened, and its constitution will be communicated to the individual.
 The individual has the right to object to the constitution.
 In such cases an alternative panel will be proposed by BPEC Certification Ltd. Following evaluation of the appeal the decision will be formally notified to the individual.
 The total cost of appeals by an individual shall be borne by them where the appeal, at any stage, is not upheld by BPEC Certification Ltd under these Scheme Rules.

 11. General Conditions

 Certification is subject to the Scheme Rules.
 BPEC Certification Ltd reserves the right to carry out verification as deemed necessary to confirm continuing satisfactory performance, or act upon evidence received concerning lack of competence.
 Certification does not discharge or lessen an individual’s responsibilities, statutory or otherwise.

 BPEC Certification Ltd will not be responsible for any losses or alleged losses incurred by any individual, company, or organisation where scheme rules are not met.